JoshuaBWT/remixjobs/README.md

 * Express 4
 * MongoDB
 * Postman
+* cheerio
+* mongoose

 ## Api description

-We could define a job by its
+We define a job by its

 * jobId: Number
 * url: String